JarvisChan666/SuperExpert/README.md

 Once you're set up, Jar3d will proceed to introduce itself and ask some questions.
 The questions are designed to help you refine your requirements.
 When you feel you have provided all the relevant information to Jar3d, you can end the questioning part of the workflow by typing `/end`.

-## Roadmap for Jar3d

-- Feedback to Jar3d so that final responses can be iterated on and amended.
-- Long-term memory.
-- Full Ollama and vLLM integration.
-- Integrations to RAG platforms for more intelligent document processing and faster RAG.